Scott-Hickmann/EE374/content/protocol.md

 ## Blocks

 This represents a block and has the type "block".
-It contains the key `txids`, which is a list of the txids within the block, a `nonce` which is a 32-byte hexified value, a `previd` which is the blockid of the previous block in the chain, a `created` which is an (integer) UNIX timestamp in seconds, and a `T` which is a 32-byte hexadecimal integer and is the mining target.
+It contains the key `txids`, which is a list of the txids within the block, a `nonce` which is a 32-byte hexified value (which may or may not be left-padded with zeros), a `previd` which is the blockid of the previous block in the chain, a `created` which is an (integer) UNIX timestamp in seconds, and a `T` which is a 32-byte hexadecimal integer and is the mining target.
 Optionally it can contain a `miner` field and a `note` field, which can be any ASCII-printable strings up to 128 characters long each.
 It can also optionally contain a `studentids` field, which is a list of at most 10 student